-Supervision is the formal arrangement that enables a speech and language therapist (SLT) to discuss their work regularly with someone who is experienced and qualified.
+Supervision is the formal arrangement that enables you to discuss your work regularly with someone who is experienced and qualified.
 Supervision is an essential component of a good quality speech and language therapy service that is able to identify and manage risk.
 This is the case for all SLTs, including those practising independently or employed in other contexts.